apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 Assuming we have to deal with *Handhsake* packets, there are a few technical use cases:

-* We have received less than one packet: in this case, we will gather the newly coming data to the pending data.
+* We have received less than one packet: in this case, we will append the newly coming data to the pending data.
 The maximum message size will be limited by the SO_RCVBUF configuration set when initializing the server, and it may be smaller than a **TLS** packet size.
-In any case, we gather whatever we just received to the pending buffer, increasing its size on the fly.
+In any case, we gather whatever we just received tinto the pending buffer, increasing its size on the fly.
 Once we have a complete **TLS** packet, we can process it, remove if from the buffer, and continue from the remaining bytes.

 * we have received one or more than one packet: In this case, we will proceed packet by packet, until we have processed each one of them.

-Note: The pending buffer can be pre-allocated to the size set by the SO_RECVBUF parameter, in  order to avoid to allocate it each time we process a new packet.
+Note: The pending buffer can be pre-allocated to the size set by the SO_RECVBUF parameter, in  order to avoid allocating it each time we process a new packet.

 Note: Using a circular ByteBuffer would spare the system the need to move the data to the begining of the buffer when it has consumed a **TLS** packet and there are remaining bytes, sadly the **SslEngine** class expect plain **ByteBuffer** instances :-/.